Anna Maria Rückerschöld

-Anna Maria Rückerschöld (5 February 1725 – 25 May 1805), born Rücker, was a Swedish author who wrote several popular books on housekeeping and cooking in the late 18th and early 19th century.
+Anna Maria Rückerschöld (born Rücker; 5 February 1725 – 25 May 1805) was a Swedish writer who wrote several popular books on housekeeping and cooking in the late 18th and early 19th century.
 She was an advocate of women's right to a good education in household matters and propagated this view in public debate through an anonymous letter in 1770.
 Along with Cajsa Warg and other female cookbook authors, she was an influential figure in culinary matters in early modern Sweden.

 Biography

-Rückerschöld was born in 1725.
+Rückerschöld was born on 5 February 1725.
 She was the daughter of Emerentia Polhem and Reinhold Rücker, a judge of the local hundred who was employed at the high court in Stockholm.
 She grew up in Stjärnsund and Hedemora, being one of ten children in the family, seven girls and three boys.
 The family was not part of the nobility, but belonged to the upper echelons of society and the father was eventually knighted in 1751, the same year as he died.
 Reinhold Rücker spent much time away from the home while working in Stockholm, leaving his wife to run the household.
 Rückerschöld was the granddaughter of inventor and industrialist Christopher Polhem and spent part of her childhood with her grandfather at his estate at Stjernsund.
 When Rückerschöld was twelve, her three brothers were sent to be educated at the prestigious Uppsala University.
 The seven sisters remained in Hedemora without receiving any formal education, which was the customary upbringing of girls at the time.

 In 1750 Rückerschöld married Jonas Jakobsson Dahl, an accountant employed by the high court in Stockholm.
 Dahl was educated at Uppsala University and was the son of a factory owner.
 Rückerschöld kept her maiden name throughout her life, changing it only after her father was knighted in 1751 and -schöld ("shield") was added to his last name.
 Rückerschöld was 25 years old when she married and Dahl 33, eight years her senior.
 The couple had their first child, Emerentia, in 1751, and moved to Sätra gård in modern-day Upplands Väsby, north of Stockholm in 1760.
 Rückerschöld gave birth to three more children between 1759 and 1765, Maria, Fredrica and Christopher.
 A fourth child, Chierstin, died only seven hours after her birth.
 The other three children reached adulthood.
 Emerentia married a lawspeaker in Småland while her sister Maria Fredrica remained a spinster.
 Christopher went to sea, but was never heard from after that.
 The family moved from Sätra gård to Stockholm.
 The earliest record of their residence in Stockholm is from 1775, and the couple remained there the rest of their lives.
-Both parents survived their children; Dahl died in 1796 and Rückerschöld nine years later, in 1805, at the age of 80.
+Both parents survived their children; Dahl died in 1796 and Rückerschöld nine years later, on 25 May 1805, at the age of 80.